woa-a52s/kodiak_acpi/README.md

 Disassembled IDP07280 DSDT acpi table.

 ***This is not from a leaked source.
 Every .asl file was hand-edited/"reverse-engineered".
-SDM850 ACPI source was used as a reference for editing kodiak ASL templates.***
+DragonBoard 410c ACPI source was used as a reference for editing kodiak ASL templates.***

 Some remarks/comments in the ASL bindings may contain errors.